+Similarly, the economics literature has shown that the inclusion of additional predictors for regional and local variables substantially improves nowcasts and forecasts for aggregate activity (\cite{HERNANDEZMURILLO2006335}), with the gains typically being concentrated during periods of large negative movements (\cite{opw_jmbc2015}).
+Because local spread may be indicative both of disruption in local economic activity and might be linked to local sentiment, we augment the standard aggregate models with variables that capture the local spread.
+We introduce the concept of \textit{network motifs} to model the local spread.
+This allows us to utilize multi-source information to quantify the impact of the spread on the US stock market.
 The rest of the paper is organized as follows.
-Section~\ref{sec:Data} describes the data, constructs a temporal network for Covid-19 spreads, and defines the variables used in the study.
+Section~\ref{sec:Data} describes the data, constructs a temporal network for COVID-19 spread, and defines the variables used in the study.
 The methodology is described in Section~\ref{Meth}.
 Section~\ref{Results} presents findings and a discussion of the results.
-Finally, Section~\ref{sec:Conclusion} concludes.
+Finally, Section~\ref{sec:Conclusion} provides a conclusion.